 For a company to scale, there must be a sizeable addressable market and enough forward momentum in that industry.
 As investors, it also helps us answer the infamous question of “how does this become a billion-dollar play.”
 Additionally, the evolving market opportunity helps in creating new avenues of revenue for a company.

-Understanding the TAM (total addressable market) and SAM (serviceable addressable market) helps us evaluate the likelihood and rate of success of a business.
+Understanding the TAM (total addressable market) and SAM (serviceable addressable market) helps us evaluate the likelihood and rate of success of a business. - Staying afloat in a Competitive Landscape (What gives you a competitive edge?)

 An innovative idea is the only positive indicator that becomes the USP for a business.
 Differentiation helps mitigate competition and builds brand identity.
 Even with unique ideas, it is only a matter of time before competition arises, and therefore, the need for a competitive edge helps companies stay ahead of the curve.
-Because “If you don’t distinguish yourself from the crowd, you will be the crowd.”
+Because “If you don’t distinguish yourself from the crowd, you will be the crowd.” - Business Model (What is the business plan?):

 Ultimately if you want your unique idea to get backed by great founders, it will have to generate money!
 Beyond just highlighting a glaring problem in the conventional industry, the idea and business should be viable.